Sia241/Local-Explorer/README.md

 ### Additional Notes :
 :loudspeaker: [Please find a brief video of this app](https://drive.google.com/file/d/14Ra52X4d1Ne17f-7hYPrXLUgk1eJNQke/view)  , and don't overlook the option to enhance video quality in the parameters.
 This not only boosts the overall quality of the app but also ensures a more immersive viewing experience :smiley:

+- To run this code, just download the repository, open it in vs code and click on Go live

 ## 🚀 Why did I picked the second project :question:
 I opted for the second challenge as it presents an enticing level of complexity.
 As someone who thrives on challenges :muscle:, it have waken my inner drive to deliver my best and produce high-quality work.